 View the Articling Program Brochure

-What does an article with the Court of Queen's Bench offer?
+What does an article with the Court of King's Bench offer?

-In addition to a comprehensive orientation, from experienced Legal Counsel and Court librarians, on the commencement of their articles, students have the unique opportunity to attend a series of seminars, given by Justices and Masters, covering a broad range of practice areas.
-This opportunity to receive instruction and guidance directly from Justices and Masters, in their fields of expertise, is not available in any non-Court articling program.
+In addition to a comprehensive orientation, from experienced Legal Counsel and Court librarians, on the commencement of their articles, students have the unique opportunity to attend a series of seminars, given by Justices and Applications Judges, covering a broad range of practice areas.
+This opportunity to receive instruction and guidance directly from Justices and Applications Judges, in their fields of expertise, is not available in any non-Court articling program.

 Life at the Court

 The Court of King's Bench recognizes the importance of making students feel comfortable and welcome.
 The Court environment is highly professional, but Legal Counsel and Justices make an effort to foster collegiality.
 A number of less formal social events are hosted by Justices and Legal Counsel over the course of the year.
 All students and Legal Counsel meet regularly to review and discuss current assignments, and other matters before the Court.
 Justices frequently drop by the students' offices to discuss, in an informal caucus setting, particularly interesting or complex matters.
 Students are encouraged to discuss legal issues amongst themselves, and with Justices and Legal Counsel.

 Whether your interests lie in litigation, solicitors’ work or academia, the comprehensive nature of the Court’s jurisdiction ensures valuable articles.
 The benefits to future litigators are clear.
 However, our students work on litigation concerning commercial and corporate matters that also are of interest to students intending to work as solicitors.
 They work on insolvencies, estate matters, family law matters, tort claims, judicial reviews and criminal cases.
 They observe and review evidence, research law, and are called on to provide sophisticated legal analysis.
 Articling with the Court of King's Bench is stimulating and rewarding, and provides an excellent transition from law school to practice